pmndrs/its-fine/README.md

 import { useNearestChild } from 'its-fine'

 function Component() {
-  // Returns a React Ref which points to the nearest child element const childRef: React.MutableRefObject<HTMLDivElement | undefined> = useNearestChild<HTMLDivElement>()
+  // Returns a React Ref which points to the nearest child <div /> element.
+  // Omit the element type to match the nearest element of any kind const childRef: React.MutableRefObject<HTMLDivElement | undefined> = useNearestChild<HTMLDivElement>('div')

   // Access child Ref on mount
   React.useEffect(() => {